The One With… emojis.

 - This isn't the first time the Doctor encountered a society where people are forced to act happy upon pain of death.

 - Crapsaccharine World: The city is beautiful and inhabited by friendly-looking and helpful robots, and food is plentiful.
-Too bad that the fertilizer is humans and if you show unhappiness the robots turn you into skeletons and grind that into said fertilizer.
+Too bad that the fertilizer is humans, and if you show unhappiness the robots turn you into skeletons and grind that into said fertilizer.

 - Cute Machines: The emojibots, at least on the surface — though they return to this after the Doctor reboots them, with one even making a cute visual joke about money.

 - Cutting the Knot: The Doctor claims the reason he always wins at chess is that he knocks over the board.
+(The Fourth did this on-screen once, while playing a game of chess with K9 and losing.)

 - Destructive Saviour: The Doctor says that he feels an urge to blow the place up in order to save the colonists planning to live in it.